ProJensen/Active-Directory-Proxmox/Lab05-Map-Shared-Folder-GPO/README.md

 This lab documents the process of using Group Policy to map a shared folder automatically for domain users in an Active Directory environment.

 The purpose of this project is to demonstrate how Group Policy can be used to standardize user access to shared network resources in a more efficient and manageable way.

+## Scenario
+A small business wants Sales users to access their department shared folder more easily without manually entering the network path each time.

+As the IT administrator, I need to create and apply a Group Policy Object (GPO) that automatically maps the Sales shared folder for the appropriate users when they sign in to a domain-joined client.